 Let us consider the Riemann problem given by

 and the normal magnetic field $B_x\equiv 1.5$.
 This problem, first introduced in \cite{TorrilhonExactRS}, represents a magnetic shock tube, since density, pressure, and velocity are constant in the whole domain and all fluid movements are generated only by the difference in the magnetic field.
 The solution of magnetic field and velocity in $y$-direction at time $t_{\text{end}}=1.0$ are shown in Fig.~\ref{fig:MHDsolution}.
-The test has been computed in the domain $[-4,4]$ with $N=200$ grid cells and CFL condition $\bar\nu = 0.95$.
+The test has been computed in the domain $[-4,4]$ with $N=200$ grid cells and CFL number $\bar\nu = 0.95$.

 We compare the new family of Riemann solvers with the parameter choices $\omega\in\{0.3, 0.5, 0.7\}$ to the HLL solver and the exact solution, which has been obtained by \cite{TorrilhonExactRS,Torrilhon2002ETH, Torrilhon2003Uniqueness,Torrilhon2003Convergence}.
-The magnetic field, as well as the velocity in $y$-direction exhibit all waves of the system, except the contact discontinuity, namely a fast shock/rarefaction to the left and to the right, a rotational discontinuity to the left and to the right, and a slow shock/rarefaction to the left and to the right.
+The magnetic field, as well as the velocity in $y$-direction exhibit all waves of the system, except the contact discontinuity.
+The six waves are: a fast shock or rarefaction, a rotational discontinuity, and a slow shock or rarefaction, all of them to the left and to the right.
 The rotational discontinuity is also called Alfv{\'e}n wave.
 The shocks and discontinuities can be seen in Fig.~\ref{fig:MHDsolution}.
 Here, Fig.~\ref{fig:MHDsolutionZoomBy} shows a zoom of the right-moving slow shock and the right rotational discontinuity of the $y$-component of the magnetic field.
 This extract shows that the exact solution is better approximated with increasing value of $\omega$, which corresponds to decreasing dissipation.
-However, the solution of HLLX$\omega, \omega=0.7$ yields some oscillations close to steep gradients at time $t_\text{end}=1.0$, so that it might preferable to use HLLX$\omega$ with $\omega=0.5$.
-In summary, all three runs with HLLX$\omega$ yield closer approximations of the exact solution than HLL, which introduces more diffusion.
+However, the solution of HLLX$\omega$ with $\omega=0.7$ yields some oscillations close to steep gradients at time $t_\text{end}=1.0$, so that it might preferable to use HLLX$\omega$ with $\omega=0.5$.
+In summary, all three simulations with HLLX$\omega$ yield closer approximations of the exact solution than HLL, which in comparison introduces more diffusion.